dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 > condition; they are thus detected before execution of the goal begins, and no side effect will have taken place.
 > The exceptional cases are: Syntax Errors, Resource Errors, and System Errors.

+Note that the ISO standard formal term tries ot express what _should be the case_ or what is the expected  _correct state_, and not what _is the problem_ with the encountered erroneous state.

+For example:

+- In case a veriable is uninstantiated but it should be instantiated, you get an _instantiation error_: The problem is _not_ that there is an unwanted instantiation, but that the correct state is the one with an instantiated variable.
+- In case a veriable is instantiated but it should be uninstantiated (because it will be used for output), you get an _uninstantiation error_: The problem is _not_ that there is an unwanted uninstantiation, but that the correct state is the one with an uninstantiated variable.
+- If you try to disassemble an empty list with compound_name_arguments/3, you get a formal `type_error(compound,[])`.
+The problem is _not_ that `[]` is erroneously a compound term, but that a compound term is expected and `[]` isn't one of those.

+(that would mean the atom be `required_instantiation_error` or something similar).

 In order of appearance in the ISO-Standard:

 #### Instantiation Error

 An argument or one of its components is uninstantiated, but an instantiated argument or component is required instead.
 In effect, "I need more data".

-Note that the atom expresses what is _lacking_ (an "instantiation" is lacking), not what _is the problem or what is the matter_
-(that would mean the atom be `required_instantiation_error` or something similar).
-That's a bit unusual.

 ```
 Formal = instantiation_error